-The project targets Montgomery County’s chronically homeless individuals with substance use and/or co-occurring mental health disorders whose service needs are not being met by existing programs.
+Using a client-centered approach, the project targets Montgomery County’s chronically homeless individuals with substance use and/or co-occurring mental health disorders whose service needs are not being met by existing programs.
 By creating a unique Housing First Integrated Behavioral Health Team, this project is designed to target a very specific and underserved population of people.
 Pathways DC is the lead in the Pathways Home project with Montgomery County’s DHHS providing access to housing through their division of Special Needs Housing, a full time nurse, and access to the county’s psychiatric services for the individuals being served.

 Pathways Never Gave Up On Me